Netcentric/vault-upgrade-hook/samples/groovy-package/README.md

 - `be.orbinson.aem.groovy.console:aem-groovy-console`

-Make sure the included bundles are installed and activated correctly and the `GroovyConsoleService` is active.
+Make sure the relevant bundles are installed and activated correctly and the `GroovyConsoleService` is active.

-The GroovyConsole was forked several times over the last year for support for the `icfolson` or `Citytechinc` variants please see version 2 of the `vault-upgrade-hook`.
+The Groovy Console was forked several times over the last years.
+For support of the [ICF/Citytech](https://github.com/icfnext/aem-groovy-console) variant please see version 2 of the `vault-upgrade-hook`.
 Furthermore the Groovy Console's compatibility changed with AEM 6.0/6.1, for support see the branch [groovy-console-v8](https://github.com/Netcentric/vault-upgrade-hook/tree/groovy-console-v8]groovy-console-v8).

 ## Usage